 Instead, you’ll enter the lounge and walk up to the desk on the right to register yourself.

-Exploring the lounge
+Exploring the Changi Lounge

 Visually speaking, the Changi Lounge is stunning.
 It has modern design, warm lighting, and a sense of elegance that eludes even many airline lounges.